Anderson County Court Records

 Property Records

-While not part of the probate court system, property records relevant to estates may be accessed through the Anderson County Appraisal District or the county’s official records search portal.
-Recording fees follow the County Clerk’s standard schedule of $26.00 for the first page and $4.00 for each additional page.
+While not part of the probate court system, property records relevant to estates can be accessed through the Anderson County Appraisal District or the county's official records search portal.
+Recording fees follow the County Clerk's standard schedule of $26.00 for the first page and $4.00 for each additional page.